Research Training Opportunities

 The integration of research into the curriculum is a distinctive feature of the program.
 All students receive research training through coursework and the completion of the Capstone Project in the third year.
 Interested students are also encouraged to pursue their individual research interests through a variety of elective, interdisciplinary research opportunities.

 The Program in Audiology and Communication Sciences (PACS) at Washington University School of Medicine, with funding from a grant from the NIH (NIDCD), is soliciting applications from AuD students for a 3-month, full-time (40 hours per week) research experience in basic, applied, and clinical sciences related to hearing and balance.
 Please review the brochure found below for more information.
 Application deadline is January 15.
-For more information, see the 2017 T35 Brochure.
+For more information, see the T35 Brochure & Application for 2018.

 The TL1 Predoctoral Program at Washington University School of Medicine in St. Louis provides interdisciplinary research traineeship opportunities for AuD students through several programs, which include a two-month summer option and an intensive 12-month option.
 All programs provide full tuition benefits, plus a generous stipend.
 Visit the Clinical Research Training Center website for more information.

 The integration and importance of research stressed throughout the Au.D. curriculum is distinctive to PACS.
 In addition, the optional research training programs available to Au.D. students allow for the opportunity to explore individual interests, both outside of the classroom and clinic.

 — Kaitlyn Wenrich